slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Uncovering Fear Disguised as Optimism

 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
-Either way, nothing happens.' -- Yvon Chouinard, founder of Patagonia*
+Either way, nothing happens.' -- Yvon Chouinard*

 > *'Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?' -- Seneca*

-I do an exercise called “fear-setting” at least once a quarter, often once a month.
-It is the most powerful exercise I do.

 > *'Named must your fear be before banish it you can.' -- Yoda*